Registration number 2429

 ROGUE is an auxiliary cutter built and used as a leisure vessel.
 She is a wooden craft of carvel construction, pitch pine on oak frames and has a BUKH 20hp diesel engine.

-She was built at the Ponsharden Shipyard in Falmouth for W F C MacCarthy Morrogh, a famous Irish cricketer and had four subsequent owners before passing to her private owner who undertook a full restoration of the vessel.
+She was built at the Ponsharden Shipyard in Falmouth for W F C MacCarthy Morrogh, a famous Irish cricketer and had four subsequent owners before passing to her most recent private owner Douglas Pitman, who undertook a full restoration of the vessel.

 Own this vessel?